 You get the idea.
-It’s a fun way to get attention and get everyone on the same page.
+It’s a fun way to grab attention and get everyone on the same page.

 Every class has them, those students who help shhh everyone else and make sure everyone is following the rules.
-While sometimes these students can be a little overbearing and annoying, they can also be a valuable asset to your class.
+While sometimes a little overbearing, they can be a valuable asset to your class.
 When this student is trying to quiet their classmates as you stand silently at the front (see #2), make sure to thank them publicly when the class gets quiet.
 This shows your gratitude to that student and encourages them to continue assisting you, and also sends the message to the class of what the expectation is when the teacher is trying to get attention.

 Instead of calling for your class’ attention out of nowhere, give them a 5 second warning.
 Try saying, “With me in 5.
 With me in 4.
 With me in 3.
 With me in 2.
 With me in 1.”
 By the time you get to one, students will have had time to wrap up conversations or finish what they were doing and give you their attention.